Ladbroke Grove rail crash: Aftermath

 Heavy damage to power car 43011 saw it written off, officially withdrawn in November.
 After the completion of the inquiry it was cut up by Sims Metals in Crewe, Cheshire in June 2002.
 The Turbo unit was written off, the front two cars were scrapped; the rear car was undamaged, able to be used for spare parts.

-In a subsequent case arising out of a manslaughter committed by one of the victims of the crash, Kerrie Gray, who experienced post-traumatic stress disorder and went on to kill a pedestrian, legal issues were raised regarding the legal principle known as ex turpi causa non oritur actio, which holds that illegal actions cannot form a basis for damages claims.
-Mr Gray was found guilty of the offence of manslaughter by reason of diminished responsibility, and detained in psychiatric care as a result.
-He then sued Thames Trains, along with Network Rail, seeking compensation for the loss of the earnings which he should have earned to date and might have subsequently have earned if he had not committed the offence and consequently been detained.
-The High Court initially, and the House of Lords on appeal, held in support of Thames Trains and Network Rail that:

-In so far as the claimant's claim relates to losses suffered after the commission of the act of manslaughter on 19 August 2001, that claim will not be entertained by the court and must be dismissed.
+In a 2007 case, arising out of a 2001 manslaughter committed by one of the victims of the crash, Kerrie Gray, who experienced post-traumatic stress disorder (PTSD) and went on to stab a random pedestrian, legal issues were raised regarding the legal principle known as ex turpi causa non oritur actio, which holds that illegal actions cannot form a basis for damages claims.
+Mr Gray pled guilty in 2002 to the offence of manslaughter by reason of diminished responsibility, and was detained in psychiatric care as a result.
+In 2005 he sued Thames Trains, along with Network Rail, seeking compensation for the loss of the earnings which he should have earned to date and might have subsequently have earned if he had not suffered PTSD, committed the offence and been detained.
+The High Court initially, and the House of Lords on appeal, held in support of Thames Trains and Network Rail that: "In so far as the claimant's claim relates to losses suffered after the commission of the act of manslaughter on 19 August 2001, that claim will not be entertained by the court and must be dismissed."

-Pam Warren wrote the book From Behind the Mask which narrates her experiences during the crash, her recovery, and how it has affected her life and relationships.
+Author Jilly Cooper was a passenger in one of the derailed carriages and crawled through a window to escape, later saying that she believed she would not get out alive.
+Passenger Pam Warren wrote the book From Behind the Mask, which narrates her experiences during the crash, her recovery, and how its affects on her life led her to become a public speaker and advocate for railway safety.